ibanyan/TIDBYT-WS1Devices/README.md

 - The tenant code is the AirWatchAPI Key in the REST API screen.
 - The API admin user's credentials.
 You may need to create a new admin user with at least the API role unless you have one already created.
 - Today this app only supports Basic authentication.
-- Basic username and password already converted to Base64.
-This site can help. https://mixedanalytics.com/tools/basic-authentication-generator/
+- Basic username and password in plain text.
+The code will convert it to Base64.
--   Remember to add the word Basic and a space before your base64 text.
-For example "Basic U1dvem5pYWs6VGhlV296IQ=="

 Your tenant's API URL.
 - This is your tenant URL but changing cn to as.